programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 As well as identifying locations and person names within text, the Geoparser also contains a component which recognises temporal expressions (dates and times) in textual data and normalises them.
 Normalisation here means that the temporal expressions are enriched with additional information of when exactly they occurred, for example the exact calendar date the expression "last Friday" refers to.

 In order to do this well, it is preferable to provide the Geoparser with the date of the document (if known).
-To try this out using our previous example, type the following command:
+To try this out using the previous example, type the following command:

     cat ../in/172172.txt | ./run -t plain -g geonames -d 2010-08-10 -o ../out 172172